Hirzebruch-Zagier classes and rational elliptic curves over quintic fields: On the equivariant BSD-conjecture

 produces a contradiction because $G(J/\bb{Q})$ contains an element of order $8$ while the other two Galois groups have exponent $4$.
 In summary, we showed that $J\cap\bb{Q}(\zeta_{16})=\bb{Q}(\zeta_8)$ so that all the required splitting conditions are compatible.
 Chebotarev's density theorem finishes the proof. \end{proof}

-In the setting of Corollary \ref{finalquintic}, the next proposition shows that there are infinitely many primes satisfying assumptions ($1$), ($2$) and ($3$) of (\ref{assumptions}). \begin{proposition} Let $K/\bb{Q}$ be an $S_5$-quintic extension whose Galois closure $\widetilde{K}/\bb{Q}$ contains a real quadratic field $L$.
+When $\varrho$ is one of the Artin representations constructed in \cite{MicAnalytic}, the next proposition shows that there are infinitely many primes satisfying assumptions ($1$),($2$),($3$) of Theorem \ref{Main Theorem}. \begin{proposition} Let $K/\bb{Q}$ be an $S_5$-quintic extension whose Galois closure $\widetilde{K}/\bb{Q}$ contains a real quadratic field $L$.
 Suppose $E_{/\bb{Q}}$ is a rational elliptic curve, then there are infinitely many ordinary primes $p$ for $E_{/\bb{Q}}$ such that \begin{itemize} \item[\bfcdot] $p$ splits in $L$ with narrowly principal factors; \item[\bfcdot] there is no totally positive unit in $L$ congruent to $-1$ modulo $p$; \item[\bfcdot] the conjugacy class of $\mrm{Fr}_p$ in $G(\widetilde{K}/\bb{Q})\cong S_5$ is that of $5$-cycles. \end{itemize} \end{proposition} \begin{proof} Since $\widetilde{K}/L$ is a non-solvable extension, we deduce that $\widetilde{K}\cap J=L$ and $\widetilde{K}\cap H_L^+=L$.
 Moreover, $\widetilde{K}\cap\bb{Q}(\zeta_{16})$ is either $\bb{Q}(\sqrt{2})$ or $\bb{Q}$ according to whether $L=\bb{Q}(\sqrt{2})$ or not.
 Given that $5$-cycles are in the kernel of the surjection $G(\widetilde{K}/\bb{Q})\twoheadrightarrow G(L/\bb{Q})$, one can prove the existence of a set of positive density consisting of rational primes satisfying the listed conditions as in Corollary $\ref{narrow cong}$.
 It then remains to show that infinitely many of such primes are of good ordinary reduction for the given elliptic curve.
 When $E_{/\bb{Q}}$ does not have complex multiplication, the ordinary primes have density one so there are infinitely many ordinary primes that satisfy the listed conditions.
 When the elliptic curves $E_{/\bb{Q}}$ has complex multiplication by a quadratic imaginary field $B$, a prime is ordinary for $E_{/\bb{Q}}$ if it splits in $B$.
 As this new splitting requirement is compatible with those coming from the conditions above, Chebotarev's density theorem gives the claim. \end{proof}

+\begin{corollary} Let $K/\bb{Q}$ be a non-totally real $S_5$-quintic extension whose Galois closure contains a real quadratic field $L$.
+Suppose that $N$ is odd, unramified in $K/\bb{Q}$ and split in $L$, and that Conjecture \ref{wishingOhta} holds, then